Vitor-W-Espindola/Feather-s-Fight-with-Django/README.md

 As you can see in the last picture, at bottom of the page, **the author can choose one of the follow items**:

-- Submit - when author's work is ready to become a publication, this turns the new article into a **request** and redirect author to dashboard.
+- **Submit** - when author's work is ready to become a published article, this turns it into a new **request** and redirects author to dashboard.
-- Save  - this creates or replace a **save** in author's dashboard and the author can keep writing.
+- **Save**  - this creates or replaces a **save** in author's dashboard and the author can keep writing.
-- Save and Return to Dashboard - this creates or replace a **save** in author's dashboard and redirect author to dashboard.
+- **Save and Return to Dashboard** - this creates or replace a **save** in author's dashboard and redirects author to dashboard.
-- Return to Dashboard  - as the name says.
+- **Return to Dashboard**  - as the name says.

 *Very intuitive, right ?* :p

-The **submit button** is very important.
-Once the author submit an article, in order to write a new article, he/she needs to **wait until an admin approve or decline it**.
+The **submit button** is also very important.
+Once the author has submitted an article, in order to write a new article, he/she will need to **wait until an admin approve or decline it**.

 # As Admin
 Being an author is good, but being an admin is **wonderful** (*and dangerous*).